- Premium features included

 But watch out—once a survey is live, you can’t change much about its structure.
 You can tweak the text and answer options if the editor lets you, but the bones of it are locked.
 Learned that one the hard way during a campaign.

-The Events 2.0 update is genuinely good for event promotion.
+The Events 2.0 update is genuinely good for managing events and promoting them too.
 You can sell tickets, add-ons, use promo codes (including hidden tickets that only show with certain codes), and handle payment processing through Stripe with Apple Pay, Google Pay, and Link support.
-RSVP tracking is built right in, so you know who’s coming and can send targeted follow-ups.

-The ticket sales system is more robust than I expected—you can set early bird pricing, create different ticket tiers, and manage capacity limits.
+The ticket sales system is more robust than I expected, however.
+You can set early bird pricing, create different ticket tiers, and manage capacity limits.
 Private events with access codes?
 Check.
 Event landing pages from templates?
 Check.

 The checkout process feels modern with the cart and code redemption up front.
 All your reports and attendee management live in one dashboard.
 For workshops, fundraisers, or classes, it’s solid enough that you won’t need to cobble together three different tools.